TurakhiaLab/panman/docs/install.md

 ```bash
 docker run -it swalia14/panman:latest
 ```
-3. Run panmanUtils
+3. Run <i>panmanUtils</i>
 ```bash
 # Insider docker container
 cd /home/panman/build
 ./panmanUtils --help
 ```
 !!!Note
- The docker image comes with preinstalled panmanUtils and other tools such as PanGraph, PGGB, and RIVET.
+    The docker image comes with preinstalled <i>panmanUtils</i> and other tools such as PanGraph, PGGB, and RIVET.

 ## Using DockerFile
 Docker container with preinstalled <i>panmanUtils</i> can also be built from DockerFile by following these steps